18F/18f.gsa.gov/_posts/2016-05-11-tackling-problems-facing-cities-in-collaboration-with-all-levels-of-government.md

 - partners in government
 - digital services movement
 - outreach
+- proactive partner
+- economic catalyst
-excerpt: "Superpublic, a first-of-its-kind innovation lab, will bring members of federal, state, and local governments together to collaborate with academia and private industry to foster innovative solutions to urban problems."
+excerpt: "Superpublic, a first-of-its-kind innovation lab, will bring members of federal, state, and local governments together to collaborate with academia and private industry to foster innovative solutions to problems facing cities."
-description: "Superpublic, a first-of-its-kind innovation lab, will bring members of federal, state, and local governments together to collaborate with academia and private industry to foster innovative solutions to urban problems."
+description: "Superpublic, a first-of-its-kind innovation lab, will bring members of federal, state, and local governments together to collaborate with academia and private industry to foster innovative solutions to problems facing cities."
-image:
+image: /assets/blog/superpublic/50-un-plaza.jpg
 ---

 Last October, I had the pleasure to speak at CityLab 2015, an annual